-The 33 Greatest Car Movies Ever
+The 38 Greatest Car Movies Ever Made

-It seems like a good bet that the car movie will always be with us: This year has already given us The Fate of the Furious and Baby Driver, and we still haven’t entirely recovered from Mad Max: Fury Road.
+It seems like a good bet that the car movie will always be with us.
 Of course, a “car movie” can mean many things — from a racing flick to a road movie to, well, a film that’s just set among cars in general.
-Regardless, we thought this might be a good time to take a step back and look at some of the best car movies over the years, and to do so in an all-encompassing, inclusive way.
-As a result, this list of movies is quite eclectic — it includes gearhead classics, cult standbys, noirs, modern blockbusters, art-house favorites, and even some genuine obscurities.
+Regardless, let’s take a step back and look at some of the best car movies over the years, and do so in an all-encompassing, inclusive way.
+This list of movies is quite eclectic — it includes gearhead classics, cult standbys, noirs, modern blockbusters, art-house favorites, and even some genuine obscurities.
 Along the way, it became clear to us that a “car movie,” more than anything, is a film where a car plays a key role in the way a character interacts with the world — be it as a weapon, a tool, a dream, a setting, or a metaphor.
-Here are the 33 greatest car movies.
+Here are the 38 greatest car movies.
 (And as usual, we’ve stuck to one film per franchise, lest you wonder why there aren’t half a dozen Fast and Furious movies on this list.)

 This is basically Jaws with a car, and it’s just as loony as that sounds.
 A black automobile, presumably from the depths of Hell, terrorizes a small town, and it’s local lawman James Brolin’s job to stop it.
 Utterly ridiculous, at times laughably so.
 But that’s kind of its genius, too: Because this car does all sorts of things a car could never actually do, you never quite know what to expect.
 Directed by Elliot Silverstein, this cult horror flick was a late-show mainstay: Any kid switching channels late at night in the ’80s when those ominous “Dies Irae” chords came on knew he or she was in for something special.